a-riceeater/rel/CONTRIBUTING.md

 Once you believe that your addition or bug fixes are ready to be published, you may submit a pull request.
 Please make sure to fix all conflicts (if possible) before submitting.

 **Your code will be reviewed with the guidelines below, so if you want your code to be published, then make sure it follows the guidelines.**

+## License
+All the code, documentation, and website is licensed under the [MIT License](https://github.com/a-riceeater/rel/blob/main/LICENSE).